ShaiGilboa/wksp-module-1-htmlcss-2-css-basics/lecture-1-basics.md

 - We use CSS to change the look of our content.
-- CSS is used to change page layout, colors, fonts, text-sizes, image size, etc…
+- CSS is used to change page layout, colors, fonts, text-sizes, image size, etc… it can also be used to add images,
 - You can do almost anything _presentational_ with CSS.
-- You are limited only by your knowledge of CSS.
+- You are limited only by your knowledge of CSS. (and your grit)

 ---

 ## Link CSS to an HTML page
+you dont want to write CSS in HTML, so yu need to link it.
 ```html
 <head>
     <link href="main.css" rel="stylesheet">